-Roughly half of the population globally cannot access Internet via broadband connections [61].
+Roughly half of the world's population cannot access the Internet via broadband connections [53].
 In addition, Internet services are very limited e.g., in Arctic areas.
-Building terrestrial infrastructure in remote locations and in the developing countries is not economically feasible.
+Building terrestrial infrastructure in remote locations and developing countries is not economically feasible.
 Thus, this is a good opportunity and driver for the development of satellite services since they can provide truly global connectivity.
 In more populated places satellites will most probably only complement terrestrial systems, not replace them.
-Satellites can still provide backhaul services to the mobile networks, playing an important role in their development.
+Satellites can still provide backhaul services to mobile networks, playing an important role in their development.